jonisavo/space-invaders-vs/README.md

 ## To do

-1. Music & sound
+1. Music
-2. Better UI
+2. Better UI?
 3. Powerups?
 4. Other goodies?